 Added in Patch 2.4, Pinto's Pride is a Wave of Light-specific bracer that doubles as a damage amplifier and a tool for crowd control, slowing enemies by the impressive 80% when struck with a pillar.
 Helping you keep foes at bay, Pinto's Pride also gives you a vital, effortless proc for Bane of the Trapped.

-Kyoshiro's Blade is a crucial piece of a Wave of Light setup by bringing another 150% damage multiplier to the skill, and spiking your damage even further when fighting 3 or fewer enemies — indispensable versus Champions and Rift Guardians.
+Rabid Strike mimics your Wave of Light casts by spawning an Ally-like summon that mimics your Spirit spender; curiously, this Ally is affected by several Ally-related buffs like Bindings of the Lesser Gods and The Crudest Boots, resulting in a tremendously hard-hitting "pet" build.
 Your other weapon will vary according to content: in Greater Rift progression, you will do well to include Vengeful Wind in order to expand the burst potential coming from the Sunwuko set.

 Desired Stats, Breakpoints and Other Notes

-The build requires the standard investments in skill damage across the gear pieces that can roll the stat (helm and boots in this case, with the added benefit of Tzo Krin's Gaze rolling with Wave of Light damage as an innate roll).
-Aside from that, it requires as much Area Damage as you can fit (ideally 100%+) while still maintaining a high investment in Cooldown Reduction, which is by far the hardest and most demanding utility roll; try to obtain at least 50%+, but in an optimized scenario, break past the 60% CDR point — this will require a solid CDR roll on pretty much any gear piece that can get it aside from the amulet, plus Diamond in the helm and maxed out CDR in Paragons.
-Dedicated Resource Cost Reduction Rolls should not be necessary, and you can leave the stat to the minor gains from Paragon and the Cpt.
-Crimson set.
+The build requires the standard investments in skill damage across the gear pieces that can roll the stat, helm and boots (max 30%).
+Aside from that, it requires as much Area Damage as you can fit (ideally 100%+) while still maintaining a high investment in Cooldown Reduction, which is by far the hardest and most demanding utility roll; for a setup using the Zodiac ring, try to obtain at least 50%+, achievable with a single roll on gear (i.e. shoulder) plus the Cpt.
+Crimson set, Diamond in helm, Paragons, Beacon of Ytar and using an Enchantress for Prophetic Harmony.
+In a non-Zodiac setup, you can push hard into CDR and still get 90%+ uptime of Epiphany by rolling CDR on pretty much any gear piece that can get it (except the amulet, where it will cost too valuable rolls) — shoulders, gloves, both rings, weapon and off-hand, plus the auxiliary bonuses described above.
+The problem is that you also have to balance it with Resource Cost Reduction, which should be present at least on shoulders, weapon and off-hand (45%+ with Cpt.
+Crimson factored in).

 All augmentations on gear should be done with your main stat, Dexterity.